bitcoin-dot-org/Bitcoin.org/_includes/references.md

 [hard fork]: /en/developer-guide#term-hard-fork "A permanent divergence in the the block chain, commonly occurs when non-upgraded nodes can't validate blocks created by upgraded nodes following newer consensus rules."
 [hardened extended private key]: /en/developer-guide#term-hardened-extended-private-key "A private key whose corresponding public key cannot derive child keys"
 [HD protocol]: /en/developer-guide#term-hd-protocol "The Hierarchical Deterministic (HD) key creation and transfer protocol"
-[header nonce]: /en/developer-reference#term-header-nonce "Four bytes of arbitrary data in a block header used to let miners create headers with different hashes for proof of work"
 [high-priority transactions]: /en/developer-guide#term-high-priority-transactions "Transactions which don't pay a transaction fee; only transactions spending long-idle outputs are eligible"
 [input]: /en/developer-guide#term-input "The input to a transaction linking to the output of a previous transaction which permits spending of satoshis"
 [inputs]: /en/developer-guide#term-input "The input to a transaction linking to the output of a previous transaction which permits spending of satoshis"